Exposure to World War II and Its Labor Market Consequences over the Life Cycle: The Effect of Displacement across Cohorts

 \section{The Effect of Displacement across Cohorts}

-This section studies how the impact of displacement on educational attainment and employment varies across cohorts.
-Our analysis draws mostly on the 1970 census, which has a sufficiently large sample size to identify the consequences of displacement by cohort.
-Figure \ref{fig:displ_empl_education_exit} summarizes our findings.
+The previous section examined how individual war experiences shaped labor market careers within a given birth cohort.
+We now examine how the impact of individual war experiences varies across cohorts.
+We focus on the impact of displacement, which affected young and old at very different points in the life cycle, on educational attainment and labor market exit.
+Our analysis relies mainly on the 1970 census, whose large sample size allows us to identify displacement effects by cohort with precision.

-\paragraph{Educational attainment.} Panel (a) of Figure \ref{fig:displ_empl_education_exit} compares, separately for men and women, the average educational attainment of displaced and non-displaced persons for cohorts born between 1905 and 1943.
-We do not include more recent cohorts as they may not have completed their education by 1970.
+\paragraph{Education.} Figure \ref{fig:displ_education_main} compares, separately for men and women, the average educational attainment of displaced and non-displaced persons for cohorts born 1905-1943.
+We exclude more recent cohorts as they may not have completed their education by 1970.

-Among men, we observe nearly identical trends in education for displaced and non-displaced persons born in 1918 or earlier.
-Beginning with cohorts born around 1920, the average educational attainment of the displaced declined, while it stagnated for the non-displaced.
-Displacement, therefore, had a slightly negative effect on the education of men who were in their mid-20s at the time of expulsion (consistent with our findings for the 1919-21 cohort in Table \ref{tab:cs191921}).
+Among men, we observe nearly identical trends in education for displaced and non-displaced persons born before 1920.
+Beginning with cohorts born in the early 1920s, the average educational attainment of the displaced declined, while it stagnated for the non-displaced.
+Displacement, therefore, slightly reduced the education of men who were in their early 20s at the time of expulsion.
 This educational penalty gradually increased in subsequent cohorts, reaching a maximum of about 0.7 years for men born around 1930.
-These are precisely the cohorts that suffered from the turmoil of flight and expulsion during the transition from school to vocational training.\footnote{Unreported regressions confirm that there was a sharp decline in the duration of apprenticeship among displaced persons born around 1930.
-For the 1930 cohort, e.g., the average duration of apprenticeship was 0.43 months less for displaced persons than for their non-displaced peers.
+These cohorts suffered from the turmoil of flight and expulsion during the transition from school to vocational training.\footnote{Unreported regressions confirm that there was a sharp decline in the duration of apprenticeship among displaced persons born around 1930.
+The average duration of apprenticeship was 0.43 years less for displaced persons born in 1930 than for their non-displaced peers.
 This gap explains almost 2/3 of the total education gap of -0.68 years.}